Andrea De Falco

 Andrea De Falco (born 19 June 1986) is an Italian footballer.
-He plays for Serie D club Nereto.
+He plays for Tre Fiori.

 Career

 Early career

 He started his career at native club A.C.
 Ancona.
 He was awarded number 37 shirt of the first team on 24 January 2004.
 After making 7 Serie A appearances for the team in the second half of 2003–04 Serie A, he was signed by newly-promoted Serie A team Fiorentina on a free transfer, which Ancona faced bankruptcy and condemnation to Serie C2.

 After playing a half season for the Primavera team, he was loaned to Pisa of Serie C1 in the second half of 2004–05 season.
 De Falco returned to Primavera team on 1 July and finished as runners-up of Campionato Nazionale Primavera losing to Juventus 0–2.

 Pescara

 De Falco was sold to Pescara (Serie B) in a co-ownership deal on 20 June 2006 for a peppercorn of five hundred euro, joining Antonio Aquilanti.
 In June 2007, Pescara bought De Falco outright by winning the auction between the club, for another five hundred euros.